Some Thoughts About Thinking

 There are two things you can do with a thought:

-- You can act on it — say it, do it.
-2. You can dismiss it — don’t say it, don’t do it; dismiss the thought before you act on it and move on to the next one.
-Once dismissed, that thought deleted.
+- You can act on it — say it, do it, or 2.
+You can dismiss it — don’t say it, don’t do it; dismiss the thought before you act on it and move on to the next one.
+Once dismissed, that thought deleted and you move on to the next thought.

 Your thoughts serve many purposes in the human mind.
 They are used to: